 - Staff: A staff of therapeutic professionals, experienced in substance abuse treatment should be listed with their credentials.
 Look for those professionals and paraprofessionals with knowledge and experience in; alcohol and opiate detoxification, 12 step and non-12 step rehabilitation, individual and group counseling, facilitating recovery for all adult ages and genders.

 If you’re ready to embrace the notion that treating addiction requires treating the whole person, then you’re ready to begin identifying the type of recovery program that actually works on your individual behalf.
 It is vital to understand that treating addiction requires treating the whole person, as it does in treating any disease.
-This is the approach taken by Dr. Howard Samuels of The Hills Treatment Program in Los Angeles California, in Hollywood Hills.
+This is the approach taken by Dr. The Hill’s Program Director of The Hills Treatment Program in Los Angeles California, in Hollywood Hills.
 It’s a good example of a recovery program that meets the guidelines for the successful, individual treatment of the substance abuser.

 Once you have identified which of the addiction recovery programs work, and work for you, ask yourself if you are ready to change.
 Changing behavior is a true human challenge, and if you’re ready to take that step, then investigate drug addiction and change.